johnno1962/InjectionIII/README.md

 project for a release build or it will bloat your app binary!

-**On-Device Injection**: Instead of loading  the `iOSInjection.bundle`, add the [HotReloading](https://github.com/johnno1962/HotReloading) Swift Package to your project and use either a "Build Phase" to run the `injectiond` daemon or use one of the recent binary downloads [from GitHub](https://github.com/johnno1962/InjectionIII/releases) of the InjectionIII.app and you should be able to perform injection on a iOS or tvOS device.
-While the HotReloading Swift Package manifest attempts to automatically work out your Mac's hostname to connect to over WiFi but, if it cannot connect, clone the repo and hardcode the IP address of your development Mac against the hostname variable in HotReloading/Package.swift.
+**On-Device Injection**: Instead of loading  the `iOSInjection.bundle`, add the [HotReloading](https://github.com/johnno1962/HotReloading) Swift Package to your project and add a "Build Phase" above to run the `injectiond` daemon version of the InjectionIII.app and you should be able to perform injection on a iOS or tvOS device.
+While the HotReloading Swift Package manifest attempts to automatically work out your Mac's hostname to  connect to over WiFi but, if it fails to connect, clone the repo and hardcode the IP address of your development Mac against the hostname variable in HotReloading/Package.swift.
 For more detail and the limitations of this new feature, see the README of the [HotReloading](https://github.com/johnno1962/HotReloading) project.

 ### Limitations/FAQ